Jens Voigt: Doping views

 Voigt never tested positive to performance-enhancing drugs in his career.
 He alleged that he never doped and was always against the practice.
 At the end of October 2012, he wrote a blog entry to address the turmoil caused by the Lance Armstrong–USADA doping affair, and related in it his personal experiences, stating that he "just never doped".
 Voigt argued that it was impossible for him to imagine that he would be regarded as a doper and cheater by his children if he took performance-enhancing drugs.

 Tyler Hamilton felt Voigt was jeopardizing his fight against doping in autumn 2012.
 While Hamilton has no proof, he is convinced that Voigt doped.
 Voigt reacted by saying that he never heard about doping while he was on the CSC team.
 Hamilton felt this statement was like "spitting in my face", and "the most ridiculous thing I read in my life".

 Personal life

 Voigt and his wife Stephanie have six children, the youngest born January 2011.
 They live in Berlin, Germany.
 Voigt thinks he is "just above the dog" in the hierarchy of his family but he likes it.
 After his career, he worked as a TV presenter in Germany and in the US.
-In the US he is part of the NBC Sports coverage team which was led by Phil Liggett and Paul Sherwen, and is now led by Liggett and Bob Roll with added commentary from Voigt, Steve Porino, Christian Vande Velde, Paul Burmeister and Chris Horner.
+In the US he was part of the NBC Sports coverage team which was led by Phil Liggett and Paul Sherwen, and latterly led by Liggett and Bob Roll with added commentary from Voigt, Steve Porino, Christian Vande Velde, Paul Burmeister and Chris Horner.
+Jens subsequently has worked as an analyst for German Eurosport and also as an in race expert on the motorbike for major races for the channel's English language brands.
+Jens has also co-presented a podcast with his former teammate Bobby Julich since 2021, initially called Bobby and Jens and produced with US brand Velonews the podcast has been independent since 2024 as The Odd Tandem and features interviews in English with current and former professional riders.